Anirudh025/ParagonHero_Obsidian/School studies/Physics/Thermal Physics.md

 Absolute Zero :: -273.15°C or 0K
 Celsius to Kelvin :: $TK = t°C + 273.15$
 ### Triple Point of Water
-It is the temperature at which Ice, Water, Water vapour are in equilibrium
+Triple Point of Water :: the temperature at which Ice, Water, Water vapour are in equilibrium